-The propelling media for the pigs shall be oil-free air or nitrogen as defined in paragraph 6.3.2 of this specification.
+The propelling media for the pigs shall be oil-free air or nitrogen as defined in 6.3.2.

 The pigs shall effectively seal against the interior pipe wall to minimize water leakage past the pigs.

 The pigs shall be run through the pipeline until no water is accumulated at the pig catcher.
 At a minimum, no less than three dewatering pigs shall be run through the pipe.